Photo source: linkfluence.com

 Photo source: That sugar movement

-Foods that are marketed to children are often high in sugar.
-Added sugar is found in more obvious food products, like sodas, candy, sweetened cereals, and kuih.
-Sugar can also be hidden in seemingly nutritious granola bars, flavored yogurts, “healthy” cereals, pasta sauces and ketchup.
+Added sugar is found in many food products marketed towards children, like sodas, candy, sweetened cereals, and kuih.
+Sugar can also be hidden in seemingly nutritious granola bars, flavored yogurts, “healthy” cereals, pasta sauces, and ketchup.

-Learning to read food labels can help you spot added sugar in different products.
-Simple swaps like choosing unsweetened applesauce over sweetened products and picking fruit cups in juice or water rather those packed in syrup can help cut out unnecessary sugar.
+Parents can also read the food label to spot ‘hidden sugars’.
+Simple swaps like choosing unsweetened applesauce over-sweetened products and picking fruit cups in juice or water rather than those packed in syrup can help cut out unnecessary sugar.

 - evaporated cane juice